All Episodes

 In fact, before we go anywhere else, mention any other exciting item from any of the stacks of stuff.

-All right, this is unreal.
+All right, this is Unreal.

-You talk about talk about ungrateful.
+You talk about ungrateful.

-They posted on their website does not make one mention of the coalition forces who rescued them.
+The official statement by the Christian Peacemaker team that they posted on their website does not make one mention of the coalition forces who rescued them.

 In fact, it's even worse than that.